 The adoption of a policy to provide guidance on long-term financial strategy and long-term obligations is important to ensure sound financial management practices and financial sustainability.
-The Deputy Chief Administrative Officer/Chief Financial Officer has overall responsibility for implementation and coordination of activities required to plan for and manage the long-term financial outlook and obligations of the County.
+This policy will provide guidance to assist with financial management practices to ensure County resources are used to implement the County's goals as expressed in the Strategic Plan.
+The Chief Financial Officer (CFO) has overall responsibility for implementation and coordination of activities required to plan for and manage the long-term financial outlook and obligations of the County.